 For an undergraduate degree you will usually need three A-Levels or their equivalent at BTEC or Scottish Highers, preferably in subjects relevant to speech and language therapy, such as biology, sciences or languages, though some universities will be flexible.

 For the master’s route you’ll need a degree, preferably in a relevant subject, such as languages or science.
 Most universities require this to be at 2:1 level, although some will accept 2:2.

 Universities will also normally require passes at GCSE level in maths and English.

 The requirements will be similar for an apprenticeship when they start in 2022 (in England only).

-Universities and your employer will also take into account your experience as an SLTA when assessing your application.
+Universities and your employer will also take into account your experience as a support worker when assessing your application.

 Going back to learning after a break or being an older student